nginxinc/nginx-ingress-workshops/OSS/labs/lab3/readme.md

    - Your `Cluster-IP` address and `NodePorts` will be different based on your cluster.
    - Since this is a lab environment and not a public cloud environment, the `External-IP` address is static and contained within the lab and has no public access.
+   - If you delete and then add the Loadbalancer Service, the IPs may also change.

 <br/>